itorK/storageBChain/README.md

 # Blockchain Storage Example

-It's only example which help understanding how ESMSecureChain work
+It's only example which helps understanding how ESMSecureChain working

 Author:
 Karol Przybylski